 Learning Outcomes:

-Students will apply knowledge of the processes used to create and/or interpret creative works or performances.
+Students will demonstrate knowledge of the processes used to create and/or interpret creative works or performances.

 Students will critically analyze and evaluate the aesthetic and/or compositional qualities of creative works or performances.

-Students will demonstrate an understanding of diverse perspectives, theories, values and contexts relating to works within an artistic medium or genre.
+Students will communicate about diverse perspectives, theories, values and contexts relating to works within an artistic medium or genre.

 Question: the prose description of the "Arts & Literature" category mentions that it "combines" the old ALP-A and ALP-P. The working group's SLOs apply much more to understanding than to doing, so performance is compromised by the new SLOs.
 Can this be "three out of five" SLOs?